- What is an Acceleration Clause?

 It is an insurance policy issued to protect a property owner or the owner of a security interest against losses resulting from defects which affect or impair the ownership rights of the insured person.

-It is the process by which a lender decides whether a potential creditor is creditworthy and should receive a loan.
+It is the process by which a lender decides whether a potential borrower is creditworthy and should receive a loan.
 These are standards set by the lender which the borrower must meet in order to qualify for the loan.

 It is the intentional or voluntary relinquishment of a known right, essentially a unilateral act.